Safety gloves 101: The ultimate guide to abrasion resistance

 If you work in construction, metal fabrication, material handling, manufacturing, or utilities, abrasion is one of the most common hazards workers face.
 Nearly every task involves handling rough, textured, or heavy materials that create constant friction on the hands.

 It’s also one of the primary causes of early glove failure.
-Once an abrasion hazard wears through a glove’s coating or outer fabric, the hand becomes vulnerable to secondary hazards like cuts, punctures, and impact injuries.
+Once an abrasion hazard wears through a glove’s coating or outer surface material, the hand becomes vulnerable to secondary hazards like cuts, punctures, and impact injuries.

 For safety managers, these failures are more than an inconvenience.
 They drive glove turnover, increase budget spend, and, most importantly, put workers at risk.